HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 ### What are pyramidal neurons?

+pyramidal /pəˈræmədəl/ pyramid /ˈpɪrəmɪd/

 Pyramidal neurons are **a type of excitatory neuron** primarily found in the cerebral cortex and hippocampus of the mammalian brain.
 They play a crucial role in information processing, transmission, and integration within and between brain regions.
 The name "pyramidal" comes from **their characteristic pyramid-shaped cell body**.

 Pyramidal neurons are the most common type of excitatory neuron in the mammalian cerebral cortex.
-Pyramidal neurons make up approximately 70-80% of the neurons in the cortex.
+Pyramidal neurons make up **approximately 70-80%** of the neurons in the cortex.

 Some key features of pyramidal neurons include: